YakumaKuramy/OOP_exercises/README.txt

-This repository contains exercises to help devolop the skills need to make use of object oriented programing with java.
+This repository contains exercises to help devolop the skills needed for making use of object oriented programing with java.

-There are two main directorys, basic java and an object oriented programing, that are divided into smaller directories that contain exercises.
+There are two main directorys, basic java and an object oriented, that are divided into smaller directories with exercises.

-For each exercise there is a README file explaining what is wanted on the exercise.
+For each exercise there is a README.txt file explaining what is wanted in it.

-To compile code in java its recommend to use the command " javac *.java " inside the exercise directory.
+To compile code in java its recommend to use the command " javac *.java " inside the exercise directory, so you can compile all the java files inside that directory.